kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 For this tree, for example, the bottom view could be `[0, 1, 3, 6, 8, 9]`.

 Given the root to a binary tree, return its bottom view.

+491 (Easy)

+This problem was asked by Palantir.

+Write a program that checks whether an integer is a palindrome.
+For example, `121` is a palindrome, as well as `888`. `678` is not a palindrome.
+Do not convert the integer into a string.